Translate this page:

 If the warm weather doesn’t fit you but you still would like to live next to the sea, Puerto de la Cruz in the north of Tenerife has a temperate weather if we compare with the south.
 For those missing cloudy days, this is also the best place because most days are cloudy there due to its proximity to the Teide volcano: the tallest mountain in Spain with its more than 3.700 meters.

-Those looking to live in a city where we can find all basic facilities as hospitals and big shopping malls, the capital, Santa Cruz de Tenerife, it is the best option.
+Those looking to live in a city where we can find all basic facilities like hospitals and big shopping malls, the capital, Santa Cruz de Tenerife, it is the best option.
 Thanks to the size of the island, it is easy to reach the beach from there in less than one hour by car.

 And at last but not least, there is San Cristóbal de la Laguna.
 Considered the university city of the island, its location in the mountain makes its climate very pleasant even when it is very hot in most of the places of Tenerife.
 It is also just a few kilometres away from Santa Cruz, in case you need something that you can only find in the capital.

 As being an island, it is only reachable by ferry and plane, the best option.
 Tenerife has two airports, one in the North and one in the South with connections to the main cities of Spain and Europe.

 There is also a highway that connects the North with the South, and other main routes that make any place of the island reachable in less than three hours by car.